How to Edit The Footer in WordPress (5 Methods)

 By editing your footer in WordPress, you can remove or edit that phrase to better suit your business and users.

 Now that you know why your website’s footer is essential, let’s look at how to edit the footer in WordPress.

 Many of the best WordPress themes nowadays have customizable widget areas in the WordPress footer.
 You can use these widget areas to add almost any type of content.

-To add widgets to your WordPress footer, just navigate to Appearance » Widgets from your WordPress dashboard.
-Then drag any widget from the list on the left to your footer sidebars on the right.
+To add widgets to your WordPress footer, navigate to Appearance » Widgets from your WordPress dashboard.
+Then find your Footer sidebar in the list and click the plus (+) icon to search for a new footer widget.

 Many themes, like the one in the example above, have more than 1 footer area.
 Plus, each theme shows the footer differently.